Skip to Content

 3. Wash the seams with water and dry them as thoroughly as possible before adding new caulk to the space.

 4. Use painter’s tape along all the seams in your shower or bathtub.
-This added element will keep your bead lines straight at awkward angles and in hard-to-reach areas!
+This added element will keep your bead lines straight at awkward angles and in hard to reach areas!

 Related Articles